AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 ## Entry Point

-Script that runs migration process is located at magento-root/bin/magento
+The script that runs the migration process is located at: `magento-root/bin/magento`.

 ## Configuration

-The Schema for configuration file `config.xsd` is placed under `etc/directory`.
-Default configuration file `config.xml.dist` is created for each version of Magento 1.x.
-It is placed in separate directories under `etc/`.
+The schema for the configuration `config.xsd` file is located in the `etc/` directory.
+The default configuration file (`config.xml.dist`) is created for each version of Magento 1.x.
+It is located in a separate directory under `etc/`.

-Default configuration file can be replaced by custom one (see [command syntax](migrate-data/overview.md#command-syntax)).
+The default configuration file can be replaced by a custom one (see [command syntax](migrate-data/overview.md#command-syntax)).

-Configuration file has the following structure:
+The configuration file has the following structure:

 ```xml
 <config xmlns:xs="http://www.w3.org/2001/XMLSchema-instance" xs:noNamespaceSchemaLocation="config.xsd">